Fort Myers Senior High School: Early history in Fort Myers

+Andrew D. Gwynne Institute and growth

 On October 19, 1911, the Andrew D. Gwynne Institute opened its doors as a fully accredited, state-of-the-art school that the entire community was extremely proud of.
 It housed 10 rooms, a principal’s office, a library, a spacious 500-seat auditorium, four restrooms, water fountains, and heat by radiation.
-Its enrollment that first year was 285 students, grades K through 12.
+Its enrollment in the first year was 285 students, grades K through 12.

 Although Colonel Gwynne did not live to see the opening day, no one was more interested in the betterment of educational conditions in Fort Myers than the Colonel.
 It was his oft-expressed wish before his death that the children should be better provided for in educational matters.
 As a fitting testimonial of the love that his fellow townspeople felt for him and for the interest that he showed in them, the first official high school in Fort Myers bore his name.

-Romero M. Sealey served as the principal the three years it operated as the high school, October 1911 through May 1914.
-But soon growth caught up with the Gwynne Institute and a new building was needed once again to house the high school students.
+Romero M. Sealey was the principal for the three years it operated as the high school, from October 1911 through May 1914.
+But soon growth caught up with the Gwynne Institute and a new building was needed to house the high school students.
 Today, the Andrew D. Gwynne Institute still stands at the corner of Second and Jackson Streets and is used as an annex by the School Board of Lee County.